AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/R_vec_ind_3.png" width="90%"></center>
 <br>

-The way I read the expression **`y[y >= 6]`** in my head is: "Give me all the values of vector 'y', where 'y' is greater than or equal to 6."
-This fundamental concept is a key component of what makes indexing in R (and other languages) so powerful!

-Now, if we wanted to get the opposite of what our conditional statement yeilds (so in essence we'd be pulling the values that resolve to FALSE, instead of those that resolve to TRUE), we would add a **`!`** in front of the conditional statement.
+Now, if we wanted to get the opposite of what our conditional statement yields (so in essence we'd be pulling the values that resolve to FALSE, instead of those that resolve to TRUE), we would add a **`!`** in front of the conditional statement.

 We can see this if we just apply it to a vector we type out ourselves: